adriancuadrado/react-native-website/docs/_integration-with-existing-apps-java.md

 </TabItem>
 </Tabs>

-Yarn has created a new `/node_modules` folder.
+The previous commands create a new `/node_modules` folder.
 This folder stores all the JavaScript dependencies required to build your project.

 Add `node_modules/` to your `.gitignore` file.